car1bo/FFIXJumpRope/README.md

  - At this point you should see all of the code of the script on your screen, In the terminal pane at the command prompt in blue, type in `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
  - You may get a warning about security, you can accept this.
 Because the previous command is scoped to the currently running process, it will have no effect on the security of the PC
  - Click the green start button to launch the script!

+ ### The script runs but doesn't seem to do anything
+ If you can see the script running, but it isn't controlling Vivi, did you set the `$ActionKey` in the script to match the button used for Vivi to jump the rope?

+ To troubleshoot the script, open a fresh Microsoft Notepad, start the script, then click into the notepad window.
+The script should output the action key for each jump into notepad.
+If it works in notepad, double check that you have the correct `$ActionKey` value entered into the script

+ ### How do I stop the script?
+ You can stop this script by clicking the red stop button in PowerShell ISE or by using Control+C on the keyboard in a PowerShell Window